 If you're fishing for species like bream, skimmers and roach on a large natural venue, the best line for feeder fishing in that scenario would be to use a braided mainline.
 The zero stretch properties of braid will magnify even the shiest of bites and indications allowing you to act on them, the same bites when using a mono may not register giving you a false impression of what is happening in your swim.

-If you're targeting large fish that tend to pull the rod in and feed far more aggressively, then a mono is definitely far the best line for feeder fishing.
-Braid is banned on the majority of commercial fisheries too.
+A mono is definitely far the best line for feeder fishing if you're targeting large fish that tend to pull the rod in and feed far more aggressively.
 Mono has great shock absorption properties and is far more robust against snags due to the stretchier properties it has.
 If you're new to feeder fishing a mono is always the best line to start with, it's far more user friendly and forgiving, allowing you to get used to casting and landing fish, before maybe trying a braid if you feel the need to.

 Glossary